How to Get Customers to Leave Reviews that Google Actually Cares About

 In the early days of Google Maps, the number of reviews was a major ranking factor.
 In recent years, quantity has become less of a ranking factor, but reviews are still a factor in conversion.
 We are by no means saying that you don’t need to try to get as many reviews as possible.
 However, if your goal is for your Google Reviews to help you get more customers, there is something else you should be focusing on– quality.

 Getting more specific reviews that mention services that your business offers will go a lot further than just getting 500 reviews that say, “this place is great”.
 This is true both in Google Maps rankings and in conversion.
 Here is an example to demonstrate why specific reviews are important.
 If a plastic surgeon offers rhinoplasty, that is not a category that they can tell Google they should put them in, so Google looks for other cues.
 One of those cues is the reviews about the business.
 You can see in the image below that two of the top listings in the maps have pulled quotes out of patient reviews that mention rhinoplasty.
 This is a lucrative search term with high search volume.
 This is going to be the same with any service that you offer in your business that does not fit directly into a Google My Business category.
-Ask clients that you have performed that service for to leave a review about that specific service.
+Ask clients that you have performed that service for to leave a review of that specific service.

 Get Reviews With Features That Google Gives the Most Value For